section-engineering-education/engineering-education/content/articles/implementing-video-conferencing-with-react-node/index.md

     yarn create react-app react-video-conferencing-app

-the above command should get you started with a new react app with all the default dependencies appropriately installed.
+The command above should get you started with a new react app with all the default dependencies appropriately installed.

     cd react-video-conferencing-app
     npm start

-the above command will change the directory to your new react app and get the development server running.
+The command above will change the directory to your new react app and get the development server running.

 #### Step 2: Installing the required client dependencies
 For successful development of the application, a few dependencies must be installed to enable react process and perform specific instructions and they include the following.